-One of these outlets is equipped with electric cablemaster (Glendinning 240 V/50 A), placed in the engineroom and allowing an easy recovery of the cable; it can be powered by switch (3) located close to the cable outlet (see figure).
+Each connection consists of an electric cablemaster (Glendinning 230V/50 A) placed in the engineroom, allowing easy recovery of the cable, and activable by switch (3) close to the cable outlet (see figure).

 The cablemaster consists of hawse pipe and power unit.
 Within the hawse pipe, a neoprene gasket/wiper prevents the entrance of water and helps clean the cable as it is retracted into the boat.
-When the cable is retracted completely into the boat, the shore cord cover activates the "in-limit" switch, turning off the motor.
+When the cable is retracted completely into the boat, the shore cord cover activates the "inlimit" switch, turning off the motor.
 The "out-limit" switch is located in the guide and roller assembly.
 The nylon safety collar activates the "out-limit" switch and serves as a mechanical stopping device should the "out-limit" switch fail.